gdiazmez/pyATS_collector/README.md

 python scripts to run a routine using a manual testbed created on the fly from an excel sheet with hostname/IP tuple

 ## XR version and SMU check
-Check Version SMU and license from file with tuples
+Check Version, SMU and license from file with tuples

 usage: xr_version_smu.py [-h] -f FILE [-c CREDENTIALS] [-j] [-v] [-d] [-e] [-r]